CrunchyData/pg_tileserv/README.md

   ```

 ### Feature id
-The [vector tile specification](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#42-features) allows for an *optional* id field for each feature.
+The [vector tile specification](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#42-features) allows for an *optional* `id` field for each feature.
 The id must be unique within the parent layer.

-By default, ``pg_tileserv`` will generate this id field if:
+By default, `pg_tileserv` will generate this id field if:

+* the PostGIS version is >= 3.0 and;
 * the table has a primary key and;
 * the primary key field is one of ``'int2', 'int4', 'int8'``

+A feature id will not be generaeted for Views since these do not have a primary key.
+In cases where an `id` is not generated, depending on the map renderer, it may be possible to generate a feature id at runtime.
+See https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/#vector-promoteId for an example in Mapbox GL JS.

 ### Table Tile Request Customization